This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 A consumer claiming for damages resulting from the unreasonable restraint of trade is required to establish the difference between the product price that increased because of the unreasonable restraint of trade and the price that would have been set without such unreasonable restraint of trade (the assumed price).
 In many cases, however, proving the assumed price is difficult.
 In addition, there is no treble-damage compensation requirement under the AMA.
 Because of this, such civil litigation is not so common in Japan.

-Because of the difficulty in proving damage, in cases where the local public agency or independent administrative institution goes through a bidding procedure, it is often provided for in the agreement that the bidder pay a certain amount of damages (eg, 10 per cent) or penalty if any bid-rigging or other misconduct is subsequently found (liquidated damages).
+Because of the difficulty in proving damage, if the local public agency or independent administrative institution goes through a bidding procedure, it is often provided for in the agreement that the bidder pay a certain amount of damages (eg, 10 per cent) or penalty if any bid-rigging or other misconduct is subsequently found (liquidated damages).

 If a director of a company intentionally allows an unreasonable restraint of trade or negligently overlooks it by not paying reasonable attention, the shareholders may file a derivative action against such director for damages incurred to the company.
 To establish the director’s responsibility, the wilful misconduct or negligence of the director must be proved.
 Unless proved, the director’s liability will be denied.